Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 Fun at Home

 free summer activities 1.Create a Kid Zone- We have a fairly large front porch where the kids can go when they want to be outside.
 In the summer we stock the porch with chalk, bubbles, board games, a basket of toys (including some water guns), coloring books, a small cooler to enjoy drinks (without the “in and out”), and other odds and ends that would peak some interest.
-These are often things you have already or once purchased can be used again.
+These are often things you probably already have and if not, once purchased, they can be used again.

 One year, we bought a cheap tent (like $30) and the kids slept out on the porch for 4 or 5 nights straight… they had a blast!
 If you have a screened porch or already have a tent… letting the kiddos camp could be major fun!